greengerong/Prerender_asp_mvc/README.md

 	$ heroku config:add PRERENDER_SERVICE_URL=<new url>

 As an alternative, you can pass `prerender_service_url` in the options object during initialization of the middleware

-## Testing

-If you want to make sure your pages are rendering correctly:

-1. Open the Developer Tools in Chrome (Cmd + Atl + J)
-2. Click the Settings gear in the bottom right corner.
-3. Click "Overrides" on the left side of the settings panel.
-4. Check the "User Agent" checkbox.
-6. Choose "Other..." from the User Agent dropdown.
-7. Type `googlebot` into the input box.
-8. Refresh the page (make sure to keep the developer tools open).

 ## License